They often say we don’t know what we’ve got until it’s gone.

 Hearing Loss in Children

 Hearing loss can affect anyone at any stage of their lives.
 It is important to go for a screening every once in a while to ensure you are in-the-know of the condition of your hearing.
-The sooner the detection, the better the outcome for the person with the loss (and the well-being of your finances).
+The sooner the detection of hearing loss, the lesser risk you have in losing your hearing (and affecting the well-being of your finances).